On Course for Search and Rescue

 Because Libya and Tunisia are not safe places

-Because Europe’s closed-door policies encourage people smuggling
+Because Europe’s closed-door policies encourage trafficking

 Because Europe must take responsibility